haysalselen/praktikum/readme.md

 3. Run `npm i`
 4. Run `node server.js` to start the server
 5. Scan the QR-Code of your preferred cocktail
-6. Click "Oder now" to order your cocktail
+6. Click "Order now" to order your cocktail

 ## Folders and files